BZoennchen/supercollider-book/_sources/chapters/sounddesign/math/intro.md

 However, this perception is most undoubtedly incorrect and definitively subjective.
 The abstraction is an objectified version that we often silently agree on because our experiences endorse it.
-*Platon* believed that these abstractions are more accurate than what we perceive, i.e., through the perception of a chair shines the idea of it.
+*Platon* believed that these abstractions are more accurate than what we perceive.
-And the idea is perfect.
+He thought that the perception of a chair is an obscuration of the perfect idea that shines through it.
 I think it is the other way around, and instead of perfect and imperfect, I use the terms *concrete* and *abstract*.
 The chair is *concrete*, but our perception of it has nothing to do with it with the exception that it enables us to deal with it.
 Our perception is the first *abstraction* born out of *Kant's* understanding -- we are able to perceive it as one thing.
 The *second-order abstraction* of it, e.g., using the word *chair*, is a silent agreement of a set of perceptions we call *chair*.
-For the number 1, this is similar.
+For a number, e.g. the number one, this is similar.

 It is no surprise that the *Greeks* had troubles with defining negative numbers because of a lack of experience.
 Since they focused mostly on geometry, negative numbers were never an issue.